Hi, I'm Lukas.

 After receiving BA degree in political sciences at Vilnius University, I was awarded Fulbright Scholarship to study in the US.
 Subsequently, I enrolled in a theory&practice-based Film & Media Studies MA program at The New School University (NY) in 2009.
 A complex correspondence between the real and its filmic documentations, theory and praxis were in my mind all the way through my MA studies.
 As a result, my MA thesis on the possibility of non-representational cinematic realism received the New School's Distinguished Master’s Thesis Award in a year 2011 and a shortened version of it was published in Film and Philosophy (ed. by Nerijus Milerius, PhD), a co-authored academic monograph dedicated to the intersections between film studies and film-philosophy.

 From 2011 to 2014, I taught film theory and history related courses in Vilnius Academy of Arts and Lithuanian Academy of Music, Theater and Film.
 My research on the appropriation of socialist nonfiction film archives has led up to a few conference presentations and publications.
-Apart from my academic commitments, I curated and programmed a number of film events.
+Apart from my academic commitments, I have curated and programmed a number of film events.

 Feel free to download my Curriculum Vitae or contact me by emailing to firstname.lastname@example.org.
 Stay in touch!